-There was no immediate confirmation that the blaze was started deliberately and Kale Kayihura, the chief of the Uganda police, said his officers were still investigating the cause of the fire.
+Kale Kaihura, the chief of the Uganda police, refused to confirm reports that the blaze was started deliberately and said his officers were still investigating the cause of the fire.

-He also said that firefighters had been prevented from reaching the site in time to put out the blaze before it gutted the burial site late on Tuesday.
+He said however that firefighters had been prevented from reaching the site in time to put out the blaze before it gutted the burial site late on Tuesday.